j2objc-contrib/j2objc-gradle/FAQ.md

         dependsOnJ2objc project(':A')
     }

-Project A needs to have the J2objc Gradle Plugin applied and the `j2objcConfig` with the `finalConfigure()` call.
+Project A needs to have the J2objc Gradle Plugin applied along with `j2objcConfig {...}`.
 This applies transitively, so in turn it may need `dependsOnJ2objc` again.
 Alternatively you can try building using `--build-closure` (TODO: need item on this).
 The library will be linked in and the headers available for inclusion.
 Project A will be built first.